giovanniboscu/continuous-section-field/README.md

 ## 3. Sectional Analysis Engine

-The library is designed for the analysis of tapered, non-homogeneous members (such as wind turbine towers or complex bridge girders) where properties vary along the longitudinal axis.
+The library is designed for the analysis of tapered, non-homogeneous members where properties vary along the longitudinal axis.

 ## Technical Methodology & Integration Schemes